aadilmallick/my-notes-docusaurus/docs/js-frameworks/01-react.md

 ### Optimistic UI udpates: `useOptimistic()`

-An optimistic uI update is the UI updating to reflect the desired state of some server action before the server action is actually completed.
+An optimistic uI update is the UI updating to reflect the result of some data fetching or long-running asynchronous action before the data action actually completes

 This can lead to the UI feeling snappy, but if the server action fails, you have to rollback the ui updates to reflect the true result of the server action.
 This can be confusing for a user who was led to believe that the server action succeeded because of the optimistic UI update.

 To use this hook you need two existing pieces of code:

-- **transitions**: You need to nest any optimistic update code inside a `startTransition()` invocation from the `useTransition()` hook.
+- **transitions**: You need to nest any optimistic update code inside a `startTransition()` invocation from the `useTransition()` hook, since optimistic updates are always low-priority operations.
 - **standard state**: You need to pass in a standard state to the `useOptimistic()` hook so it can perform automatic rollbacks to that state.

 ```ts